aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/the-travelers-prayer-with-a-supplement-for-airplane-travel.html.md

 <body>
 Title: תְּפִלַּת הַדֶּרֶךְ | The Traveler's Prayer (with a Supplement for Airplane Travel)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=12592">http://opensiddur.org/?p=12592</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=12592">http://opensiddur.org/?p=12592</a>
 <p />
 <hr />